GiacomoPatella/CV/README.md

 # Giacomo Patella
 ---
 I'm a junior web developer and label manager of independent record label Five Fold Records.
 After doing a web design course as a teenager in 1998 (back in the Notepad days), I took a different route into the music industry but never lost my fascination for coding.
-I attended Makers Academy to acquire long-desired programming skills and I was thought by some of the best programmers around such as Evgeny Shadchnev, Enrique Comba Ripenhausen, Alex Peattie ans Stephen Lloyd.
+I attended Makers Academy to acquire long-desired programming skills and I was thought by some of the best programmers around such as Evgeny Shadchnev, Enrique Comba Ripenhausen, Alex Peattie and Stephen Lloyd.
-I'm now open to job opportunities in front and back end development.
+I'm now open to job opportunities in front end development and web design.

 <br />
 <br />